Is Croatia worth visiting? – TWO MOST OVERRATED DESTINATIONS & WHERE TO GO INSTEAD IN 2026

 So, is Dubrovnik worth visiting?

 That is not to say that the city is bound to disappoint or that visiting means being complicit in its decline.
-Here are three tips for having an extraordinary – and ethical – visit:
+Here are two tips for having an extraordinary – and more sustainable – visit:

-If cruise ships epitomise highly “extractive”, disrespectful tourism, slow travel almost always offers the more sustainable choice.
+If cruise ships epitomise highly 'extractive' tourism, slow travel almost always offers the more sustainable choice.

-For example, consider ditching the “whirlwind sightseeing tour” in favour of a home base that is well-positioned for day trips.
-The area around the city is packed with unforgettable excursions, including Pelješac, Hvar, Lokrum, Cavtat, Kotor, Mljet, and the hinterland.
+Think dining in the restaurant the locals frequent with authentic Dalmatian cuisine, or discovering the work of emerging artists instead of queuing to see the most popular sites.
+Or consider ditching the “whirlwind sightseeing tour” in favour of a home base that is well-positioned for day trips.
+The area around Dubrovnik is packed with unforgettable excursions, including Pelješac, Lokrum, Cavtat, Kotor, Mljet, and the hinterland.
 Don’t be in a rush to leave!

 While the historic core may seem more convenient, keep in mind that all of its accommodations are tucked away down cobblestone alleys in a car-free zone with extremely scant parking for quite some distance.

-In addition, what most people don’t know is that Dubrovnik is shaped like a boat.
+In addition, most people don’t know that Dubrovnik is shaped like a boat.

 We recommend Lapad, about 3 kilometres (2 miles) from the Old Town.